Food & Wellness

 NUTRITION EDUCATION

-CentroNía’s Food and Wellness Roots initiative offers educators and parents the tools to cultivate healthy habits during early childhood through nutrition education within the classroom and with families and by offering fresh produce through subsidized community-supported agriculture and market vouchers program.
+CentroNía’s Food and Wellness Roots initiative offers educators and parents the tools to cultivate healthy habits during early childhood through nutrition education within the classroom and with families, and by offering fresh produce through subsidized community-supported agriculture and market vouchers program.

 ADVOCACY

 Whether at a childcare center, as an entire community, or as a nation, creating a culture of healthy living is essential to the success of children and families.
-CentroNía advocates for improved access to healthy foods and nutrition education for early childhood programs when local and national policies are introduced and/or challenged.
+CentroNía advocates for improved access to healthy foods and nutrition education for early childhood programs when local and national policies are introduced or challenged.

 Learn More